charles-crawford/sentiment/README.md

 `http://0.0.0.0:8081/` to check Mongo-Express for your resulting predictions.

 ### Testing the App
-After starting the app, the documentation is located at `http://0.0.0.0:5001/`.
+After starting the app, the documentation is located at `http://0.0.0.0:5001/` where you can test in the UI provided by Flask-RESTX.
-There is a curl request in `applications/test-requests.sh` you can use to check if the app is up and running.
+There is also a curl request in `applications/test-requests.sh` you can use to check if the app is up and running.
 Run these commands from your EC2 shell:

 `chmod +x application/test-requests.sh`<br>